-- Encourage fish and wildlife agency utilization of Pittman-Robertson funds for NASP® and community archery programs.
+- Fish and wildlife agency utilization of Pittman-Robertson funds for NASP® and community archery programs should be encouraged.

 - State and local funding opportunities should be explored for both indoor and outdoor shooting facilities as a part of city and county parks.

-- Current recreational facilities could be expanded or adapted in many cases to include archery.
+- Existing recreational facilities could be expanded or adapted in many cases to include archery.

 - NASP® is available to homeschool children.
 Those who are enrolled in a homeschool educational environment can enroll in NASP® and benefit from the program just as much as those in public or private schools.

-Archery program start-ups have been successful but continued funding, support, and the creation of community archery programs in each state is necessary to continue this success.
+Archery program start-ups have been successful, but continued funding, support, and the creation of community archery programs in each state are necessary to continue this success.
 Currently, the after-school and out-of-school needs of participants are being underserved.
-A majority of communities lack archery in local recreation programs and shooting locations are few and far between.
+A majority of communities lack archery in local recreation programs, and shooting locations are few and far between.
 Recruitment into archery and other shooting sports will not continue without providing additional locations and opportunities for participants to practice.
-The Archery Trade Association has entered into memorandums of understanding with many state natural resource agencies to effectively utilize funds to further develop archery in the school and community archery programs.
+The Archery Trade Association has entered into memorandums of understanding with many state natural resource agencies to effectively utilize funds to further develop archery in the schools and community archery programs.
 Only through repeated exposure to archery will youth have a chance to make archery part of their recreational lives.

 In the spirit of advancing our nation’s hunting heritage and improving hunter recruitment and retention, legislators should explore and support legislative options that make archery programs more readily available in our children’s schools.